 Residential Swimming Pools

-All residential pools that hold 400mm or more of water (including small heated pools such as spa pools or hot tubs) are legally required to have physical barriers that keep unsupervised young children safe around them.
+All residential pools that are capable of holding a depth of water of 40cm (400mm) or more (including small heated pools such as spa pools or hot tubs and temporary pools) are legally required to have physical barriers that keep unsupervised young children safe around them.

 Pool barriers must comply with the pool safety provisions stipulated in Section 162C of the Building Act 2004